But after Spain

 of the vote.
 Just six months later it is neck-and-neck in the polls with both the

-Popular Party (PP) led by Mariano Rajoy, Spain ’s less-than popular prime
+Popular Party (PP) led by Mariano Rajoy, Spain Spain

 It has taken years of chronic